You are not a Robot | Train Yourself to Think Outside of the Box

 Instead of sitting back in the meeting listening to the wrong information being discussed, you have the courage and professionalism to say, “Mike, the packet actually consists of five documents and not three.”
 The robot mentality would have kept you quiet and allowed the major mistake to occur.
 “I’m not speaking up.”

-This is called thinking outside of the box.
+This is called thinking outside the box.
 The box is your comfort zone, aka where you were conditioned to stay so you can function like a robot.
-Thinking outside of the box is how you grow in both your personal and professional life.
-Therefore, it is incredibly important for you to take control of your life sooner than later.
+Thinking outside the box is how you grow in both your personal and professional life.
+Therefore, it is incredibly important for you to take control of your life sooner rather than later.
 The older you get, the more habits you build.
 When you’re functioning like a robot, your habits are based on robot principles.

 Thinking outside of the box will make you unique.